mangdangroboticsclub/MiniPupperDocs/docs/guide/ROS2QuickStartGuide.rst

 2. Bringup
 ------------

+Through the following steps, you will be able launch the software to bringup the Mini Pupper hardware.

 1. Open a terminal with Ctrl+Alt+T  to connect Mini Pupper.
 2. Look at monitor of Mini Pupper to obtain the IP address of it.